 Who can I contact for further information?

-- In the first instance, parents/carers are encouraged to talk to their child's class teacher. - Further information and support can be obtained from the school's SENCo, Mrs Evans.
-She can be contacted through the school office on 01932 222536 or by email at: levans@cardinalnewmanschool.co.uk.
+- In the first instance, parents/carers are encouraged to talk to their child's class teacher. - Further information and support can be obtained from the school's SENCo.
+She can be contacted through the school office 01932 222536.